edoarad/edorit/README.md

 # Set up
 * Working on Webhooks now. again.
+It works!!! (but with needed authorization?)

 ## Common problems